 The better your credit score, the more money you’ll save over time.
 In this post, you will learn about the relationship between your savings account and your credit report.

 Does A Savings Account Have An Affect on Credit Score?

-In short, your bank accounts (both checking accounts and savings accounts) don’t have a direct impact on your credit score.
-Your credit score is mostly impacted by other factors, like debt.
+In short, opening a savings account (or checking account) does not have a direct impact on your credit score.
+Your credit score is mostly impacted by other factors, such as debt.

 When you open a bank account, you’re typically the one adding money to the account.
 The financial institution isn’t giving you much, if anything, in return, other than access to your own money.

 So, as long as you maintain a positive account balance and avoid late-payment penalties from your bank, you’ll be in good shape.
 You aren’t borrowing money, so there’s very little risk to the bank.

 Is it possible for a bank account to hurt your credit?